Alex Fender © Fender Piano Services 2013 - 2019

 Tel: 0800 233 5440 - Mobile: 07725 120137

 It may be obvious that you need to pay money for a new or newer piano, but think about how you are going to pay before parting with any of your hard earned cash

 If you are buying the piano from a music shop or piano dealer WITH PREMISES on the High Street etc. then you can be less wary.
 Long established shops are usually the safest and you should get a decent guarantee with the piano.
 They should offer you a complimentary tuning shortly after delivery

 More and more things are sold online and pianos are no different!
 You need to be careful here.

 There are a number of ‘dealers’ on platforms like Facebook and Ebay selling old pianos from a warehouse.

-Never do a bank transfer, no matter how good the deal seems.
-I’ve heard of people being offered a further discount if they will complete a bank transfer.
+If you have not had a technician look at the piano never do a bank transfer, no matter how good the deal seems.
+I’ve heard of people being offered a further discount if they will complete a bank transfer the same day.
 It’s difficult to get your money back if things go wrong.

-When buying a used piano online (or in a shop) use a credit card, that way you have Section 75 of the Consumer Credit Act 1974/2006 on your side.
+When buying a used piano online use a credit card, that way you have Section 75 of the Consumer Credit Act 1974/2006 on your side.

 Failing that use PayPal - but not if you are there in person.